interactions-py/interactions.py/docs/faq.rst

 .. note::
    This will make a request for **every** single guild your bot is in.

+Or you can do it manually:

+* Deleting a single command with :py:func:`utils.manage_commands.remove_slash_command`
+* Deleting all commands with :py:func:`utils.manage_commands.remove_all_commands`
+* Deleting all commands in a specified guild, or all global commands :py:func:`utils.manage_commands.remove_all_commands_in`
-Or you can use :py:func:`utils.manage_commands.delete` or a request directly to `discord <https://discord.com/developers/docs/interactions/slash-commands#delete-global-application-command>`_
+* Making a request directly to `discord <https://discord.com/developers/docs/interactions/slash-commands#delete-global-application-command>`_

-To delete the command yourself you'll have to have the command id, which can be found by getting all commands for a guild / global commands.
+To delete a single command yourself you'll have to have the command id, which can be found by getting all commands for a guild / global commands.

 What is the difference between ctx.send and ctx.channel.send?
 *************************************************************